sbweaver/100-days-of-code/log.md

 **Thoughts**: I need to do something like animation for a bit with CSS or get back to some Javascript...

 **Link(s) to work**:

+### Day 40: February 17, 2018

+**Today's Progress**: played with CSS animation on Codepen

+**Thoughts**: I decided to do something fun and went back to Val Head's CSS Animation class on Lynda.com.
+Did exercise 3.1 using my own graphics on Codepen.
+Had to do a few little modifications since I replaced JPGs with SVGs.
+Containers needed "display: block;" on them to get them to show.

+**Link(s) to work**: Not public yet but here: https://codepen.io/sgweaver/pen/07b2a7598ee9a995198623d6eaf26b9b